-“Caregiving" refers to the provision of assistance to another person who is ill, disabled, or needs help with daily activities.
-It often requires attention to the physical, mental, social, and psychological needs and well-being of both the caregivers and the elderly person requiring care.”
+The term caregivers refers to the provision of assistance to another person who is ill, disabled, or needs help with daily activities.
+It often requires attention to the physical, mental, social, and psychological needs and well-being of both the caregivers and the person requiring care.

 At some point in a library workers’ career, he or she will be a caregiver, will work with someone who is a caregiver or will supervise a caregiver.
 Understanding the challenges of this role will become critical to most library staff.
 On January 16, 2008, the ALA Council recognized the responsibility of libraries to help all employees that are family caregivers through adoption of a resolution in support of Women as Caregivers in the Workforce.

-The resources and links presented on this website are intended to be of use for both caregivers and those who supervise or work with someone who is a caregiver.
+Members of the American Library Association’s (ALA) Committee on the Status of Women in Librarianship (COSWL) have gathered resources to help caregivers.
+The information and links presented on this website are intended to be of use for both caregivers and those who supervise or work with someone who is a caregiver.
 The list does not seek to be comprehensive.
 Those who can share additional links or materials are encouraged to contact firstname.lastname@example.org .

 - Next Step In Care